 Packing Your Home For Long Term StorageSeptember 21, 2020

-People pack the contents of their home to place in long term storage for many reasons.
+People pack the contents of their home to place in long-term storage for many reasons.
 Maybe they are renovating or taking a contract for work overseas.
-Often, people are also packing the contents of a loved one’s home.

 Whatever the reason, packing anything to be stored for a long period requires some thought.
 It’s not just about where to store your household contents, but how.

-Shipping container storage is a great option for long term storage with the benefits being:
+Shipping container storage is a great option for long-term storage offering a range of benefits, including:

-So, how do you pack and store furniture and household items for long term storage?
-It’s tough, firstly you need to cull your items, anything that you don’t want needs to be gone.
+So, how do you pack and store furniture and household items for long-term storage?
+Firstly you need to cull your items; anything that you don’t want needs to be gone.
 Consider a garage sale or donating unwanted items to charity.

 Boxes need to be clearly marked and packed properly.
-Use paper, rage, and bubble wrap.
+Use paper, foam, and bubble wrap for protection.
 Furniture also needs to be wrapped.

-Some major factors to be considered when packing your items for long term storage are:
+Some major factors to be considered when packing your items for long-term storage include: